ChandlerSwift/www/content/posts/2023-01-04-new-year-new-router/index.md

 I haven't yet figured out what the default LuCI install uses for its statistics (Status > Realtime Graphs), and if I can add stats to that instead of collectd.
-It does appear, though, that those stats are only graphed when I'm viewing the page, while I can get historic graphs at any time with collectd.
+It does seem, though, that those stats are only graphed when I'm viewing the page, while I can get historic graphs at any time with collectd.

 ![a screenshot of some built-in graphs](new-year-new-router/luci-other.png)